robenkleene/collections/cards/music-theory.md

 - **In music theory, why are the octave and unison called perfect?** Because the pitch doesn't change
 - **In music theory, why are the perfect fourth and perfect fifth called that?** Because those intervals have a high degree of consonance
 - **In music theory, what happens to the frequency when you move a note up one octave in pitch?** The frequency doubles
+- **In music theory, how many half steps is a perfect fifth?** Seven
 - **In music theory, how many half steps is a perfect fourth?** Five
 - **In music theory, how many half steps is an augmented fourth?** Six
 - **In music theory, how many half steps is a diminished fourth?** Four